mathigon/textbooks/content/chaos/content.md

   [[Tiny|Large]] initial differences multiply over time and can lead to [[huge|small|random]] differences in the result.
 * {.reveal(when="blank-1 blank-2")} The behaviour is __unpredictable__ and
-  non-repeating, even though it follows deterministic laws.
+  non-repeating.
 It might even _look random_, but only because it depends on imperceptible changes or measurement errors.

 :::